 Reader, Have you ever seen decisions that seemed like a great idea at the time—only to see them backfire later?
 For example, the widespread use of antibiotics saved millions of lives, but overuse led to antibiotic-resistant bacteria, making some infections harder to treat.
 Or maybe you held on to your bestselling product for too long and you became irrelevant (Kodak).
 These are examples of unintended consequences—the hidden, second- and third-order effects of decisions that only become...

-1 day ago • 3 min read
+about 2 months ago • 3 min read

 Reader, Foresight and the lack of it has been on my mind.
 Here's a short piece about "news" that has almost become background noise.
 Leaders should be paying more attention.
 Facts According to the CDC, as of February 21, 2025, the ongoing H5N1 avian influenza outbreak has led to the culling of approximately 162.8 million poultry in the United States.
 This extensive loss has significantly disrupted the egg industry, resulting in soaring prices and supply shortages.
 In January 2025 alone, over...